sass/dart-sass/lib/src/embedded/README.md

 In Node.JS, the worker threads do not share program structures.
 In order to launch a worker thread, it needs an entry point file, with the entry point function effectly hard-coded in the entry point file.
-While it's possible to have a separate entry point file for the worker threads, it's requires more complex packaging changes with `cli_pkg`, therefore the main thread the worker threads shares [the same entry point file](js/executable.dart), and the entry point file will decide what to run depends on `worker_threads.isMainThread`.
+While it's possible to have a separate entry point file for the worker threads, it requires more complex packaging changes with `cli_pkg`, therefore the main thread and the worker threads share [the same entry point file](js/executable.dart), which decides what to run based on `worker_threads.isMainThread`.

 ```
   if (worker_threads.isMainThread) {                                                                 if (worker_threads.isMainThread) {